mgold95/mgold95.github.io/_posts/2019-04-13-book-review-the-buy-side.md

 Duff first outlines his middle class upbringing; he grew up in Ohio and Maine, the son of a chemical engineer whom he describes as the hardest working man he knew.
-After graduating with a journalism degree, he moves to New York with some friends, but struggled to find a job.
+After graduating with a journalism degree, he moves to New York with some friends, but struggles to find a job.
 During his search, he even describes picking up an application for GAP, for which he said his friends would have ridiculed him endlessly, had they known.
 Eventually, he decides to give his uncle a call.
 His uncle was a man who worked on Wall Street, but had since moved to California.
 His uncle sets up several interviews for